losandes/supposed/README.md

 * `markdown` - the test descriptions in markdown format _(deterministic order)_
 * `md` - (alias for markdown)
 * `nyan` - rainbows, and flying cats? check
+* `performance` - the total test duration, and the duration for each of: given, when, then accurate to the microsecond (these measurements are taken without other significant supposed operations being in scope, so should be close to measurements taken inside of those functions)
 * `brief` - just the summary, and the output from any failing tests
 * `summary` - just the summary (no error output - useful in combination with `tap`)
 * `array` - no output, but you can read the test events from `suite.config.reporters[${indexOfArrayReporter}].events` (it's easier just to `suite.subscribe`, or `suite.runner().run().then((results) => {})` though - you probably don't need this - it's mostly for testing this library)